MhmtErsy/data-tutorials/tutorials/hdp/word-count-sparkr-repl-examples/tutorial.md

 counts.show()
 ~~~

-You should see the following output
+You should see the following output:

 ~~~ bash
 +--------------------+--------+